datastax/spark-cassandra-connector/doc/developers.md

 ### Set Cassandra Test Target
 Our CI Build runs through the Datastax Infrastructure and tests on all the builds listed in build.yaml.
-In addition the _test-support_ module supports Cassandra or other CCM Compatible installations.
+In addition, the _test-support_ module supports Cassandra or other CCM Compatible installations.

 If using SBT you can set